 - The inside pressure can be greater than that outside, which subtly grinds dust and other pollutants into the walls and ceilings, discoloring the paint and fixing odors into the materials.

-- The outside pressure may be greater than the pressure inside, which creates the possibility of backdrafts from your wood stove or fireplace.
+- The outside pressure may be greater than the pressure inside, which creates the possibility of backdrafts in a chimney.
 This type of pressure imbalance also forces outside air through cracks and gaps in the walls and increases your heating bill.

 All air exchangers are designed specifically to balance the air pressure, so if you have one, your walls will stay cleaner and your fireplace will work better.
 Besides that, you'll be more comfortable and able to breathe more freely.